Places

 Tomigaya·¥¥¥¥

-Excellent menswear and jewelry on the Tomigaya walking street.
+Menswear and jewelry store on the Tomigaya walking street that brings together some of Tokyo’s coolest brands.
 Also stocks unique perfume brands.

 Skip It IfYou're not into menswear or you’re looking for affordable options.